-- How do agents like using your solution?
+- How do agents describe their experiences using your solution?

 - How much training is required to get agents up and running on your solution?

-- What systems does your solution integrate with?
+- With what systems does your solution integrate?

-- How long does it take to implement an integration?
+- How long does it take to implement?

 - Are there additional costs associated with integration?